openxla/stablehlo/docs/spec_draft.md

 ### Semantics

-Concatenates sequence of tensors in `inputs` along `dimension` dimension in the same order as the given arguments and produces a `result` tensor.
-More formally, `result[i0, ..., id, ..., iR-1] = inputs[k][i0, ..., kd, ..., iR-1]`, where:
+Concatenates a variadic number of tensors in `inputs` along `dimension` dimension in the same order as the given arguments and produces a `result` tensor.
+More formally,
+`result[i0, ..., id, ..., iR-1] = inputs[k][i0, ..., kd, ..., iR-1]`, where:
   1. `id = d0 + ... + dk-1 + kd`.
   2. `d` is equal to `dimension`, and `d0`, ... are `d`'th dimension sizes